Our team of skilled child therapists and mental health experts is committed to helping children and their families through various challenges.

 Each specific type of child abuse carries unique symptoms, but some general red flags indicating abuse include:

 If you or someone you love is talking about suicidal thoughts, seek help immediately.
-Call 988 – Suicide and Crisis LIfeline.
+Call 988 – Suicide and Crisis Lifeline.

 No matter how unique or challenging you think your situation may be, there is no reason that you need to go through it alone.
+Children counseling is here to help.

 Don’t be afraid to seek the support and help you and your child need.